GSAPP-CDP/Smorgasbord/src/content/modules/12-rhino-intro/12-2_rhino-2d.md

 ![base grids](images/12-2/base-on-plan.png#img-full)
 *Base Geometry Aligned with the Plan*

 First, this plan is one bay longer than the other two.
 To stretch it, select the two rectangles representing the outer wall, and press the `F10` key (or use the `PointsOn` command).
-This lets you edit the 'control points' which make up a NURBS object as individual pieces of geometry, and works on surfaces and solids as well as curves like these (we'll go into more detail on NURBS and control points in a later tutorial).
+This lets you directly edit the 'control points' which define a NURBS object, and works on surfaces and solids as well as curves like these (we'll go into more detail on NURBS and control points in a later tutorial).
 Select the top corners of your rectangles and move them up the width of one bay, either by typing the distance or using one of the existing bays as a reference to snap to.
 Then fill in the missing grid line with `Copy`.

 ![edit points](images/12-2/points-edit.gif#img-full)
 *Using Edit Points*